TilmanGriesel/graphite/README.md

 If you're curious about the cards from my screenshot, you can [check out my examples](https://github.com/TilmanGriesel/graphite/blob/main/examples/README.md).

 ## Updating the theme
-I've developed a small token abstraction and a script to maintain Graphite's integrity across theme variants and streamline updates.
-The source components are located in the `src` folder.
-After making modifications, run the `theme_assembler` Python 3 script found in the `tools` directory to update theme files.
-Please do not modify the artifacts in the `themes` directory manually.
-Feel free to use this as a foundation for crafting your own themes in minutes.
+I've created a small token abstraction and a script to help maintain Graphite's consistency across theme variants and simplify updates.
+You'll find the source components in the src folder.
+After making any changes, use the theme_assembler Python 3 script in the tools directory to regenerate the theme files.
+Avoid directly modifying the files in the themes directory.
+This setup can also serve as a great starting point for building your own themes in no time.

 ## Personal note
-Hi, my name is Tilman, nice to meet you!
-I am a product designer and software engineer by trade and I live in an old 16th century house that I'm trying hard to make smart.
+Hi there, I'm Tilman, nice to meet you!
+I'm a product designer and software engineer with a love for blending technology, art, design, and open-source projects.
+I live in a cozy 16th-century home that I'm gradually turning into a smarter, more connected space.

-I have started this theme in 2022 to improve my own, and my better halfs quality of life.
-Currently, it is not possible to customize every aspect of home assistant using a simple theme file.
-However, my goal is to provide an uncomplicated and convenient way for new or unexperienced users avoiding more advanced and in-depth styling methods.
+I started designing this theme in 2022 to make our smart home more intuitive and visually harmonious for my partner Sophia and me.
+The goal was to create an experience that's both user-friendly and aesthetically pleasing, without needing extra complexity or plugins.

+I hope this theme makes your Home Assistant experience even better!
+If you love it, leaving a star would mean a lot and help others find it too.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/griesel)